pinglu85/algoExpert/Easy/palindrome-check.md

 reversed: "olleh"
 ```

-So to determine whether a string is a palindrome, we can just reverse the input string and compare the reversed string to the original one.
+So to determine whether a string is a palindrome, we can just reverse the input string and compare the reversed version with the original one.

 ### Implementation

+JavaScript:

 ```js
 function isPalindrome(string) {